notothen/LBEG_documentation/Stacks/README.md

 6. As I explained above the *pstacks* command no longer exist.
 Hence, you cannot do the steps 17-B-(iv) to (vii) of the protocol.
 Instead you need to use the *gstacks* command like in the script ```Example/scripts/stacks_bwa_trem.pbs```.

 ## Filtering genotypes and exporting the data
-7. Finally, as the *De novo* analysis, you can do the step 21 of the protocol (points 12 of the *De novo* analysis part of this document).
+7. Finally, as the *De novo* analysis, you can do the step 21 of the protocol (point 12 of the *De novo* analysis part of this document).